-By using DMA, the investor can manage its account and trade directly without the intermediation of brokers, dealers, investment or buy side firms.
+By using a DMA, the investor can manage its account and trade directly without the intermediation of brokers and dealers.
 This means that the trader can access the infrastructure of the sell side firms with lower costs and commission.

 What are the pros and cons of using DMA as a CFD?

 DMA has opened the door to the individual trader who wants to participate in CFDs themselves rather than handing the order and trade to brokers for trading.
 The individual trader now has the opportunity to bypass the middle man and send the trade directly to the execution desk to finalise and uphold the integrity of the trade.